atsushieno/aap-core/README.md

 (FIXME: the app completely ignores WAV headers so far.)

 The waveform rendering is done thanks to audiowave-progressbar: https://github.com/alxrm/audiowave-progressbar

+## Build Dependencies

+android-audio-plugin-framework has some dependencies, which are either platform-level-specific, or external.

+Platform wise:

+- ashmem (Android 4.0.3)
+- Realtime IPC binder (Android 8.0)
+- AudioPluginService depends on NdkBinder (Android 10.0)

+External software projects:

+- lv2 category
+  - lv2
+    - libsndfile
+      - libogg
+      - libvorbis
+      - flac
+    - cairo
+      - glib
+      - libpng
+      - zlib
+      - pixman
+      - fontconfig
+      - freetype
+  - lilv (private fork)
+    - serd (private fork)
+    - sord (private fork)
+    - sratom
+  - cerbero (as the builder, private fork)
+- vst3 category
+  - vst3sdk
+    - TODO: fill the rest

+### cerbero fork

+The external dependencies are built using cerbero build system.
+Cerbero is a comprehensive build system that cares all standard Android ABIs and builds some complicated projects like glib (which has many dependencies) and cairo.

+### LV2 forks

+There are couple of lv2 related source repositories, namely serd and lilv.
+Their common assumption is that they have access to local files, which is not true about Android.
+They are forked from the original sources and partly rewritten to get working on Android.

+And note that access to assets is not as simple as that to filesystem.
+It is impossible to enumerate assets at runtime.
+They have to be explicitly named and given.
+Therefore there are some plugin loader changes in our lilv fork.

 ## android-audio-plugin-framework source tree structure